by John Clayson

 At work in the Yard Box was experienced signalman James Herring.
 His signals for the Manchester train were at danger while he was setting the road for the goods locomotive to move forward out of the siding.
 When he heard the locomotive of the Manchester train whistle and saw it begin to get under way he showed a red lamp and shouted "Hold on!
 Where are you going to?" to the crew as they passed his box.

-The Board of Trade enquiry heard that the driver of the Manchester train was oiling his locomotive on the side away from the platform when his fireman received the guard's signal to start.
+The Board of Trade enquiry heard that the driver of the Manchester train had been oiling his locomotive on the side away from the platform when his fireman received the guard's signal to start.
 The fireman informed his driver, who gave the fireman permission to get under way as he climbed up onto the footplate.
 However, neither of the men had checked the starting signal at the end of the platform.
 They saw signalman Herring's red lamp and heard his shouted warning, but it was too late to avoid the collision.

 Here is a link to the Board of Trade accident report.